 Next, perform the picker’s task.

-4. Choose the Lightbulb that opens the Tell Me feature icon, enter Picks, and then choose the related link.
+Choose the icon, enter Picks, and then choose the related link.

 Notice the value in the Source Document field and that all the pick lines are for assembly components.